 French Onion Soup

-French Onion Soup is caramelized onions simmered in white wine and beef stock, topped with baguette slices and bubbly, golden melted cheese.
-This is comfort food at it’s finest!
+French Onion Soup is flavorful caramelized onion soup topped with a crunchy baguette and melted cheese.
+It’s comfort food at its finest!

 Once the onions get into the pot, there is a trick to getting them to steam during cooking so they get nice and soft before letting them brown.
 My instructor showed us how to made a lid out of parchment paper.
 I hope these photos help!